Robin Padilla: Acting career

 Padilla played his first major role in the 1985 comedy film Public Enemy No. 2: Maraming Number Two starring Eddie Garcia and Nida Blanca.
 In 1991, Padilla played the lead roles in the films Maging Sino Ka Man and Ang Utol Kong Hoodlum.
 Padilla figured in a filming accident when an explosion scene for Ang Utol Kong Hoodlum burned the actor, leaving scars around his abdomen and arms.

 Padilla wrote and starred in the 1996 film Anak, Pagsubok Lamang ng Diyos which was shot almost entirely inside the New Bilibid Prison, where Padilla was incarcerated.
 After his release, Padilla starred in the 1998 film Tulak ng Bibig, Kabig ng Dibdib and was again injured while filming after his stunt car flipped and landed on its roof.

 In 1999, Padilla crossed over to television programs through the ABS-CBN comedy show Pwedeng Pwede.
+In 2000, Padilla starred alongside singer Regine Velasquez in the romantic comedy Kailangan Ko'y Ikaw, which became his most successful film at the box office since before his arrest.
+During production, he was convinced by Velasquez and director Joyce Bernal to wear makeup for the first time.
 In 2002, he reprised his role as Anghel in the film Hari ng Selda: Anak ni Baby Ama 2, a sequel to the 1990 film.
 The following year, he top-billed his first primetime action-drama series, Basta't Kasama Kita.
 In 2005, he did two films: the horror thriller Kulimlim and the comedy La Visa Loca.
 He won the award for Best Actor in the 2006 Gawad Urian Awards.
+He has also been dubbed the "Prince of Action" in Philippine cinema.